skytable/docs/versioned_docs/version-0.7.0/actions/LSKEYS.md

 :::

 Returns a flat string array of keys present in the current table or in the provided entity.
-If no &lt;limit&gt; is given, then a maximum of 10 keys are returned.
-If a limit is specified, then a maximum of &lt;limit&gt; keys are returned.
+If no `<limit>` is given, then a maximum of 10 keys are returned.
+If a limit is specified, then a maximum of `<limit>` keys are returned.
 The order of keys is meaningless.